Gangadharpur: Location

 22.76°N 88.22°E. It has an elevation of 14 metres (46 feet) and is located in the Chanditala–I community development block under the Srirampore subdivision of the Hooghly district.
 The Chanditala police station serves this town.
 There is a small river in the locale that is called Kana Nadi "(Bengali:কানা নদী)", which means "blind river."

 It is 26 km from the district headquarters of Hooghly and 30 km from the state capital Kolkata.

 According to the District Census Handbook of 2011, Gangadharpur covered an area of 2.193 km2.

-Gangadharpur, Manirampur, Masat, Jangalpara, Dudhkalmi, Nababpur, Bhagabatipur, Kumirmora and Ramanathpur form a cluster of census towns in the Chanditala I CD Block.
+Gangadharpur, Manirampur, Masat, Jangalpara, Dudhkalmi, Nababpur, Bhagabatipur, Kumirmora and Ramanathpur form a cluster of census towns in the Chanditala I CD block.

 Urbanisation

 The Srirampore subdivision is the most urbanized of the subdivisions in Hooghly district.
 73.13% of the population lives in urban area and 26.88% lives in rural areas.
-The subdivision has 6 municipalities and 34 census towns.
+The subdivision has six municipalities and 34 census towns.
 The municipalities are Uttarpara Kotrung Municipality, Konnagar Municipality, Serampore Municipality, Baidyabati Municipality, Rishra Municipality and Dankuni Municipality.
-Amongst the CD Blocks in the subdivision, Uttarapara Serampore had a population that was 76% urban, Chanditala I a population that was 42% urban, Chanditala II a population that was 69% urban and Jangipara a population that was 7% urban.
+Amongst the CD blocks in the subdivision, Uttarapara Serampore had a population that was 76% urban, Chanditala I am population that was 42% urban, Chanditala II a population that was 69% urban and Jangipara a population that was 7% urban.

-Gram Panchayat
+Gram panchayat

-The Gangadharpur Gram Panchayat is the local self-government of the village.
-The panchayat is divided into wards, and each ward is represented by an elected ward member.
+The Gangadharpur gram panchayat is the local self-government of the village.
+The panchayat is divided into wards, each represented by an elected ward member.
 The ward members are headed by a sarpanch.

-The villages and census towns in Gangadharpur Gram Panchayat are Bankrishnapur, Gangadharpur, Malipukur and Manirampur.
+The villages and census towns in Gangadharpur gram panchayat are Bankrishnapur, Gangadharpur, Malipukur and Manirampur.